shivashankarv/uofcalgary_biohack_2025/index.md

   transition: 'fade'
 ---

-# 🌟 Following the Signal: My Nonlinear Walk Through ML and Bioinformatics
+### 🌟 Following the Signal: A Nonlinear Walk Through ML and Bioinformatics

-Varun Shivashankar, M.S.
+Varun Shivashankar

 ---